The interplay between bulk flow and boundary conditions on the distribution of micro-swimmers in channel flow: Results

-Comparing the subdomain for the finite element double-Poiseuille model $\theta\in[0,2\pi], y\in[-1,1]$ in figure \ref{DoublePoiseuille}a to the bounded, stochastic IBM {with boundary condition $\mathcal{S}$} in figure \ref{DoublePoiseuille}b, for $Pe=10$, $Pe_T=10^6$, $\nu=0.04$ and $\beta=0.99$, we find similar bulk-flow dynamics with regions of cell accumulation above $y=-1$, at angles slightly greater than $\theta=0,\pi$.
-Meanwhile, just below $y=1$, near the `upper wall,' there also exist two areas of accumulation of equal intensity, but of flipped geometry, for angles just below $\theta=2\pi$ and $\theta=\pi$.
+Next we consider the continuum doubly periodic Poiseuille flow, that serves as a potential alternative for capturing the bulk flow in the bounded domain.
+Consider the finite element model with a doubly periodic flow profile as shown in figure \ref{DoublePoiseuille}c.
+Comparing the lower subdomain for the finite element double Poiseuille model $\theta\in[0,2\pi], y\in[-1,1]$ in figure \ref{DoublePoiseuille}a to the bivariate stochastic IBM distribution (figure \ref{DoublePoiseuille}b) we find similar bulk-flow dynamics with regions of cell accumulation above $y=-1$, at angles slightly greater than $\theta=0,\pi$.
+Meanwhile, just below $y=1$, near the `upper wall', there also exist two areas of accumulation of equal intensity, but of flipped geometry, for angles just below $\theta=2\pi$ and $\theta=\pi$.
 In both cases, these areas of accumulation correspond to swimmers oriented close to the horizontal, but pointing into the wall and out of the wall, respectively.

-While this qualitatively suggests consistency in the bulk flow dynamics observed via the double-Poiseuille continuum model with the bounded stochastic IBM model, further study is required to determine if the equilibrium distributions obtained from the double-Poiseuille models at $y=\pm1$ compare closely with the observed bounded Stochastic IBM {Eulerian} solutions captured with specular reflective boundaries $\mathcal{S}$. {Before examining in detail the comparison between the two models (figures \ref{CellDensityWallBounded} and \ref{WallDistr}), we first consider the effects of diffusion on the system (figures \ref{Fig3} and \ref{Fig5})}.
+When comparing the probability density distributions of the doubly periodic Poiseuille continuum model (figures \ref{compareSpecBivariate}d--f) to the IBM with specular reflection (figures \ref{compareSpecBivariate}a-c) for increasing $Pe$, we observe the same sharpening of accumulation areas, with the occurrence of localised peaks in both figures \ref{compareSpecBivariate}c and \ref{compareSpecBivariate}f.
+The thickness of the areas of accumulation agree as well as the intensity of cell accumulations.